-- While the impact of Brexit is still unclear, BAM Construction Ltd has a flexible operating model that is able to accommodate change.
-We maintain positive close relationships with key subcontractors to ensure BAM remains a main contractor of choice. - We seek a balance of public and private sector work and procurement routes to avoid over dependency on any one source of work or procurement method. - BAM Construction will continue to monitor the impact of Covid 19 very closely, ensure that our staff and supply chain work in a safe environment.
+- BAM Construction has implemented robust measures to ensure that all staff are safe, whether they are workingon projects or in offices. - BAM Construction will continue to monitor the impact of Covid-19 very closely, to ensure that our staff and supply chain work in a safe environment.
 We will consider utilising any future government support and manage the cost base in an efficient manner.

 2 Loss making projects Operating on relatively slim contract margins, means we cannot afford to take on contracts that will ultimately deliver significant losses.
-Dealing with the impacts of loss- making projects drains significant resources from the business and the risk that senior management focuses on short term crisis management rather than planning for the long term.
+Dealing with the impacts of loss-making projects drains significant resources from the business and the risk that senior management focuses on short term crisis management rather than planning for the long term.

-- Royal BAM Group's stagegate approval system used on all tenders, ensures that all risk and opportunities are identified within the tender process. - Focusing on two-stage work and negotiated procurement enable the business to identify and price risk on a realistic basis - Experienced and knowledgeable staff are involved in the pre-construction period to ensure risks are identified and mitigated or closed-out before construction commences. - By creating a learning culture and a willingness to share issues and experiences, allows BAM Construction Ltd to both avoid problematic projects as well as mitigating any losses that may be incurred.
+- Royal BAM Group's stagegate approval system used on all tenders, ensures that all risk and opportunities are identified within the tender process. - Focusing on two-stage work and negotiated procurement enable the business to identify and price risk on a realistic basis. - Experienced and knowledgeable staff are involved in the pre-construction period to ensure risks are identified and mitigated or closed-out before construction commences. - By creating a learning culture and a willingness to share issues and experiences, allows BAM Construction Ltd to both avoid problematic projects as well as mitigating any any losses that may be incurred.